-Apply a first scratch coat of Haired Lime Mortar through the lath, leaving around 1/3″ (8 mm) on top of the lath itself.
+- Apply scratch coat of Haired Lime Mortar through the lath (15 mm for material consumption), leaving around 1/3″ (8 mm) on the surface.
 Do not over trowel this coat otherwise too much plaster may be lost through the lath.

 Lightly scratch this coat with a lath or scratch comb and leave to dry and cure until green hard.
-A lime mortar or plaster is green hard when it can only be marked with a metal tool.
-It is dry enough for any shrinkage to have taken place without having to be completely dry.
+A lime mortar or plaster is green hard when it can only just be scratched.
+If you can make an indentation with your thumb it is not ready.

-Apply one float coat of Unhaired Lime Mortar to straighten the surface as required.
-This coat may be 1/3″ – 1/2 ” ( 8 – 12 mm) thick.
-Float this coat with a wooden float followed by a wooden devil float to provide a suitable surface for the final skim coat and leave to dry and cure until green hard.
+- Next, apply a 8-10 mm float coat of Unhaired Lime Mortar to straighten the surface as required.
+Float with a wooden float followed by a devil float to provide a light key for the final lime skim.
+Leave to dry and cure until green hard.

-Where it is a lath and plaster ceiling that is being plastered and there is a floor above that will be walked on, leave sufficient time for the plaster coats to carbonate to gain sufficient strength before significant use of the room above (e.g. moving furniture, fixing floor boards etc.).
-This time will depend on circumstances such as time of year, ventilation etc but may be a minimum of 6 months.
+Where it is a lath and plaster ceiling that is being plastered and there is a floor in use above, leave sufficient time for the plaster coats to gain sufficient strength before significant use (e.g. moving furniture, fixing floor boards etc.).
 This is especially true if there is any play in the joists that cannot be eradicated.
-The first scratch coat should have extra hair added and could also be gauged with 10% NHL5 to get an earlier set.
-Even so, subsequent fitting of floorboards above should be screwed rather than nailed down.

-- One float coat Unhaired Lime Mortar 20 kg per m² (10 mm)
+- Float coat Unhaired Lime Mortar 20 kg per m² (10 mm)

-- Two top coats of Heritage Lime Plaster, totalling 6 kg m² (combined thickness of 3 mm for the two coats)
+- Top coat of Heritage Lime Plaster, totalling 6 kg m² (combined thickness of 3 mm applied in two passes)

 Limes are caustic.
 Always wear eye protection and protective gloves and clothing and follow the safety instructions on the labels.